 Day by day

-- This morning we visit glorious Russborough, where we shall have a ‘connoisseur’s’ private tour of the house.
+- This morning we visit glorious Russborough, where we have a ‘connoisseur’s’ private tour of the house.
 Russborough contains the finest art collection in Ireland, bringing together many of the original ‘Grand Tour’ treasures purchased by the 1st and 2nd Earls of Milltown and the renowned Beit collection which is particularly rich in Old Master paintings of the Dutch, French and English schools.
 It also has a superlative decorative arts collection and if that were not enough, the house sits in a landscape which Claude might have designed – heaven on earth.
-We lunch at Russborough after which we drive a few miles to visit Hunting Brook, the deservedly famous garden created in recent years by Jimi Blake.
-It is an extraordinarily rich and multi-layered experience with swashbuckling cultivars and zingy colours in informal beds creating great richness of form and texture.
+We lunch at Russborough after which we drive a few miles to visit two of Ireland’s best contemporary gardens: Hunting Brook is deservedly famous, created in recent years by Jimi Blake.
+It is an extraordinarily rich and multi-layered experience with swashbuckling cultivars and zingy colours in informal beds creating great richness of form and texture from spring to autumn.
 In contrast, the nearby woodland glade is an oasis of meditative calm.
 After tea we continue down the hill to Tinode, to visit June Blake, Jimi’s equally talented sister, where her garden is set out amidst winding bark paths with stands of mature beech trees all about.
-June grows and trials perennials, shade loving plants and ornamental grasses with incredible flair.
-We return to the hotel and our final group dinner.
+June grows and trials perennials, shade loving plants and ornamental grasses with incredible flair – her annual display of spring bulbs is renowned.
+We return to the hotel and our group dinner.

-- Our last morning will be spent at the National Gallery of Ireland.
-Here is a collection that truly ‘punches above its weight’ – all the major European schools are well represented and there are masterpieces by Caravaggio, Vermeer, the Dutch landscape school, Velazquez, and a magnificent selection of British and Irish pictures from the eighteenth and nineteenth centuries.
-After some free time for a final lunch, not included, we drive out to visit the most unusual building we shall see, The Casino at Marino.
-This is not a gambling den but a witty piece of architectural trompe l’oeil, designed by Sir William Chambers for his great Irish patron, James Caulfield, the first Earl of Charlemont, in the new Neo-classical style then sweeping Europe.
+- Our last morning will be spent at the recently restored and rehung National Gallery of Ireland.
+Indeed, here is a collection that truly ‘punches above its weight’!
+All the major European schools are well represented and there are masterpieces by Caravaggio, Vermeer, the Dutch landscape school, Velazquez, and a magnificent selection of both British and Irish pictures from the eighteenth and nineteenth centuries.
+We then have some free time for a final lunch in Dublin, not included, after which we drive out to visit the most unusual building we shall see, The Casino at Marino.
+This is not a gambling den but a witty piece of architectural trompe l’oeil, designed by Sir William Chambers for his great Irish patron, James Caulfield, the 1st Earl of Charlemont, in the new Neo-classical style then sweeping Europe.
 We continue to nearby Dublin Airport for our early evening return flight to Heathrow.

 5 nights with breakfast at 4* Barberstown Castle

-4 dinners & 1 lunch with water, wine & coffee, all local transfers, entry fees & gratuities, the services of Tom Duncan
+4 dinners & 2 lunches with water, wine & coffee, all local transfers, entry fees & gratuities, the services of Tom Duncan